Mangatewai River

 The Mangatewai River is a river of the Hawke's Bay Region of New Zealand's North Island.
-It flows generally east from the Ruahine Range to reach the Tukipo River (itself a tributary of the Tukituki River) 5 km north of the township of Takapau.
+It flows generally east from the Ruahine Range to reach the Tukipō River (itself a tributary of the Tukituki River) 5 km north of the township of Takapau.
 The Mangatewai River should not be confused with its southern neighbour, the Mangatewainui River.

+Geography

+The river begins in two different branches, the Mangatewai Stream North Branch and the Mangatewai Stream South Branch.